EFHIII/midi-ch/README.md

 ## Open Notes
 When on, the chart will treat open notes as a 6th fret, bellow green.
 (I recommended not using this and instead add open notes in Moon Scraper or EoF after exporting.)

+## Frets
+The number of frets used in the chart (not counting open notes).
+The standard is 5 for Expert and Hard, 4 for Medium, and 3 for Easy.

+# Max BPS
+Any note that's is more than the maximum Beats per second threshold relative to the previous note gets ignored and isn't charted.

 ## Max Simultaneous Notes
 This is the maximum number of notes that the chart will include as a chord.
 It's worth noting that if a sustain goes past the next note, it's still possible to go above this limit.